stepcode/stepcode.github.io/STEPcode.md

 -   [How to use STEPcode in an application](How to use STEPcode in an application "wikilink")

-We have a [CDash dashboard](http://my.cdash.org/index.php?project=StepClassLibrary) to show the status of recent test runs.
-Unfortunately, it is not possible to view tests from more than one day at once; you must use the **Previous** link for that.
-Testing is sporadic, and is generally only done for branches that are under review.
+We use [Travis-CI](https://travis-ci.org/stepcode/stepcode) for testing.
+It automatically tests pull requests, and tests master when it changes.
+Originally, we used a [CDash dashboard](http://my.cdash.org/index.php?project=StepClassLibrary) to show the status of test runs; it was transient, as well as difficult to navigate.

 </div>
 </div>